NyanSatan/S5Late-8723/README.md

 When your iPod is in DFU mode, just run the following:

 ```
 ➜  S5Late-8723 git:(master) ✗ ./S5Late pwn
+found: S5L8723 USB DFU device
+found: S5L8723 USB pwnDFU device
 DONE
 ```

-You know it reached pwned DFU mode if you see this on USB:
+You know it reached pwned DFU mode if you see something like this on USB:

 ```
 S5L8723 pwnDFU: